 In order to understand fully what MTHFR entails, it means being able to understand complex biochemistry, which I’m assuming, like me, most people reading this will not be overly familiar with.
 So I will explain it in simple terms;

 The MTHFR mutation inhibits the body’s ability to methylate, or convert folic acid into Methylfolate.
 Methylfolate is the active and usable form of folic acid – which is why it is more sensible to take it in the form of Methylfolate in the first place, especially if you are pregnant, as opposed to taking the synthetic version of folic acid.
-The body also finds it hard to process vitamin B12 and other vitamins, and instead, your liver converts them into toxins.
+The body also finds it hard to process vitamin B12 and other vitamins, and instead, the liver converts them into toxins.

 The body is constantly taking in toxins, but the liver of a healthy person will be able to detoxify and release these toxins.
 When you have MTHFR, the toxins get trapped and will continue to build up over the years, causing a slew of different illnesses.
-This suppression of toxins could show itself in any way from persistent headaches or migraines, unexplained allergies, autoimmune issues, low immunity, gastrointestinal problems (which, after every test under the sun would probably have been labelled as IBS), Fibromyalgia, Chronic Fatigue Syndrome, deficiencies, hormone problems and a myriad of other ailments.
+This suppression of toxins could show itself in any way from persistent headaches or migraines, unexplained allergies, autoimmune issues, low immunity, gastrointestinal problems (which, after every test under the sun would probably have been labelled as IBS), Fibromyalgia, Chronic Fatigue Syndrome, deficiencies, hormone problems and a myriad other ailments.

 You can have the Homozygous gene or the Heterozygous gene.
 Homozygous is the worst one; it means your body converts 70% of these nutrients into toxins.
 Luckily for me, I have the heterozygous gene, which means that my body processes 30% into toxins and before I explain what this means for me and my baby, I’ll explain first how I found this out.